Dominic Smith Preview, Player Props: Nationals vs. Pirates

-On Monday, Dominic Smith (.222 batting average in his past 10 games, with two doubles, a home run, four walks and five RBI) and the Washington Nationals play the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
-First pitch is at 6:35 PM ET.
+Dominic Smith -- with a slugging percentage of .528 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the Pittsburgh Pirates, with Bailey Falter on the mound, on September 12 at 6:35 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Dodgers.
+He racked up two extra-base hits in his previous appearance (2-for-4 with a double, a home run and an RBI) against the Pirates.

 Dominic Smith Game Info & Props vs. the Pirates